Community and People Impact

 In addition, the DXC Foundation sponsors a quarterly Charity Challenge.
 All DXC employees can enter, and the winners are given the opportunity to guide donations to the charities of their choice.
 DXC employees participate in the Challenge by submitting brief essays that describe acts of community service by DXC employees.
 The winners typically demonstrate excellence in collaboration, problem-solving, energy and community impact.

 One program recently helped by the DXC Charity Challenge is Alzheimer Scotland.
 This group provides support and advice for those diagnosed with Alzheimer’s disease and those who have family members suffering from this disease.
 DXC volunteers have helped the program by sponsoring fundraising events, including a Christmas Hackathon for girls under the age of 17.

 The DXC India Foundation aims to improve the social mobility of underrepresented/underprivileged groups by collaborating with nonprofit partners on fostering digital literacy and the learning of new skills, particularly in science, technology, engineering and mathematics (STEM).
 Our balanced, integrated approach enables the greatest impact in areas of major importance to DXC, including:

 At DXC, we’re reimagining neurodiversity.
 The DXC Dandelion Program helps individuals on the autism spectrum build valuable IT skills and careers.
 The program combines robotics with commercial IT industry teaching and methodologies to help participants develop technical, life and executive functioning skills.
 To date, we have established 10 DXC Dandelion teams across Australia, working within DXC’s public and private sector clients, to employ more than 120 people on the autism spectrum.
-The program is expanding into the United Kingdom in 2021, with future expansion plans for Asia, United States and Europe.
+The program expanded into the United Kingdom in June 2021, with future expansion plans for Asia, United States and Europe.